 Those two ratios-or rates of estate recovery over time-are shown in figures 1 and 2.
 According to either measure, state efforts are modest at best.
-Both measures indicate that states collect considerably below 1 percent of either available estimated Medicaid-using household net worth or actual Medicaid LTSS spending.
+By either measure, states collect a small fraction of either available estimated Medicaid-using household net worth or actual Medicaid LTSS spending.